 I believe that a representative democracy works best when the winner of an election wins with a true majority (50% + 1) of the vote, and that we get a better government when more people participate in our elections.
 I support amending our city charter to move our municipal elections to even numbered years so they coincide with mid-term and presidential election years which sport much higher turnout than our current off-year election cycles.
 I also support the implementation of ranked choice voting to ensure that the winners of our elections are chosen by a true majority of voters.

 I believe that the people of Aurora should always be the priority of council members, and that sunlight is the best disinfectant.
-To that end, I support the creation and passage of strong ethics laws that prohibit council members from voting on matters which might benefit them or their family members financially, and that require the full disclosure of any gifts given to council members by parties doing business with the city.
+To that end, I support strengthening the anemic ethics laws that were passed earlier this year prohibit council members from voting on matters which might benefit them or their family members financially, receiving gifts of any amount, requiring reporting any real-estate transactions in which they are involved, and creating a resident-led ethics commission in partnership with the state’s existing Independent Ethics Commission for guidance.

 Our city’s population is growing at a rapid pace, and with more people comes more development.
 We have several infill opportunities in Ward IV that could bring new housing stock, businesses, and other amenities into the heart of our city, improving the quality of life for ourselves and our neighbors.